I'm Afraid of Americans: Reception and legacy

-Reviewing Earthling on release, Mojos Andy Gill considered "I'm Afraid of Americans" the "most direct" track on the album.
+Reviews of the album track were positive.
+Mojos Andy Gill considered "I'm Afraid of Americans" the "most direct" track on the album, while Fort Worth Star-Telegrams Dave Ferman called the track "near-genius".
 In another review for Rolling Stone, Mark Kemp considered the song "a stuttering rocker" that "seems detached from the other songs".

 Upon release of the single, Billboard writers Larry Flick and Shawnee Smith praised Reznor's remix as an improvement on the "already deeply moody and largely sharp" original.
-They further opined that the Ice Cube remix could provide a successful foray into a hardcore hip hop album.
+They further wrote that the Ice Cube remix could provide a successful foray into a hardcore hip hop album.
 Reviewing the maxi-single for AllMusic, Christian Huey criticised it as "too derivative of Downward Spiral-era Nine Inch Nails" to please Bowie's fans.
 He argued that it acts better when viewed as a Reznor project rather than a Bowie one.
 He nevertheless praised Reznor's work on the remixes as well as Photek's contribution.
+The Rockets John Graham similarly felt that Reznor's remixes "[add] nothing to the mystique of either [Bowie nor Reznor]".
+He nevertheless enjoyed Ice Cube's vocals on the "V3" remix.

 In later decades, Pegg describes the track as "terrific" while Spitz considered it Bowie's finest single since 1984's "Loving the Alien".
 Following Bowie's death in 2016, Rolling Stone named "I'm Afraid of Americans" one of the 30 most essential songs of Bowie's catalogue.
 That same year, Ultimate Classic Rock placed "I'm Afraid of Americans" at number 23 in a list ranking every Bowie single from worst to best, calling it the best song on Earthling and Bowie's best song in over a decade, further commenting: "It would be another decade and a half before he was this good again."
 A year later, Consequence of Sound placed "I'm Afraid of Americans" at number 66 on their list of Bowie's 70 best songs, writing: